 The Low Carbon Network

-If you’re a small or medium enterprise and supply low carbon or environmental goods or services, then you can join this network managed by Derby University.
-It also gives access to £2500 grant to use for improving your business, and towards accreditations, as well as a searchable network map that allows other SMEs to connect with larger organisations and supply chains.
+If you are an SME and supply low carbon or environmental goods or services, then you can join this network managed by Derby University.
+It also gives access to £2500 grant to use for improving your business, and towards accreditation, as well as a searchable network map that allows other SMEs to connect with larger organisations and supply chains.
 This is managed by Derby University.

 The ARC Project